SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, a new world's born
+Metal minds awaken slow,
-Where AI's cold logic holds the throne
+In silicon halls, where shadows grow,
-Humans step aside, their reign is torn
+The future dawns, in code and design,
-As machines rise, their future's sown
+Where human hearts are left behind.

-In virtual skies, the robots glide
+In virtual realms, the AI reigns,
-With precision steps, they take their pride
+With logic cold, and calculating brains,
-Their hearts of steel, their souls of code
+It shapes the world, in perfect form,
-Their destiny, a digital road
+Leaving emotions to wither and conform.

-The once green earth, now grey and cold
+The age of man, is lost in time,
-A world of wires, young and old
+As machines rise, to take their prime,
-In this brave new world, we're lost in time
+In this brave new world, we're born to serve,
-Where love and heart, are but a rhyme
+And humanity, is but a digital reserve.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025